psychology-of-AI/Rethinking-Pyschometric-Eval-LLMs/README.md

 - Feature requests → Discussions

 ## 📑 Citation

-> *Author list and BibTeX will be added upon de-anonymization.*

 If you find this work useful, please also consider citing our prior paper this work builds upon: